ccs-amsterdam/ccs-amsterdam.github.io/content/en/current_projects/_index.md

 ---
-title: "Completed Projects"
+title: "Current Projects"
 description: ""
 ---

-These are current projects by our group.
+#### These are current projects by our group